TeresaCastle/AppiumFramework/README.md

 This branch includes the appium framework for Android Apps and Browsers.
 Please see the README on the main branch for installation and setup instructions. https://github.com/madison-vincent/DemoAppiumFramework#readme

+### Project Outline
+[main > java > com > framework > base] This is where the majority of the framework lives.
+The Base class is where we set up the Appium Driver and give Appium all of the settings it needs to run automation on a mobile app.
+The BrowserBase class is where we set up the Driver and settings for mobile browsers.
+The Common class contains methods that are commonly used in the project, but not specific to a certain area or class.

+[main > java > com < framework > listeners] This is where the configuration lives for TestNG and the report that is generated with testing results.
+You can use the AssertionLogging class to change what happens when assertions pass or fail during a test.
+You can use the Listeners class to change what happens when tests start, end, pass, fail, are skipped, etc. I'd recommend just leaving the ExtentReporterNG class alone.

+[main > java > com < framework > pageObjects] This is where page objects live.
+Page objects are elements within the app, such as a button, that you want to interact with.
+We keep them separate from the tests so that we can reference the same object in multiple places without having redundant code.
+If you are unfamiliar with the page object model check out this link: https://www.browserstack.com/guide/page-object-model-in-selenium

+[main > resources] This is where your mobile chromedriver lives and where your app lives, assuming you are installing the app through the project with an .apk file.
+If you want to open an app that is already installed on the emulator/device there is code you can look at in the Base class for reference.

 ### Setting up for general testing

  1. Right click on the pom.xml > Maven > Reload Project